-It has only one nil value and means the absence of any other value type.
+It has only a one-nil value and means the absence of any other value type.

-Allows to store an arbitrary number of values of an arbitrary (but for each value in the same array of the same) type, including other arrays, and access values by index.
+Allows storing an arbitrary number of values of an arbitrary (but for each value in the same array of the same) type, including other arrays, and access values by index.

-See the article about syntax of expressions in blocks:
+See the article about the syntax of expressions in blocks: